oracle-samples/ansible-collections/playbooks/OCNE/README.md

 | oci_vcn | Yes | Example: ocid1.vcn.oc1.uk-london-1.amaaaaaa..........j5jw3iag
 | lb_subnet1 | Yes | Example: ocid1.subnet.oc1.uk-london-1.aaaaaaaa..........w3a75jhf

+### OCI API Key
+For the OCI-CCM module you need to store the API key file in the playbooks files subdirectory:

+    $ cd <playbookdir>/files
+    $ ls -l
+    total 16
+    -rw------- 1 opc opc 1730 Aug 12 13:07 oci_api_key.pem

 # How to use

 The playbooks are tested with kubernetes nodes for on-premise infrastructure as well as OCI instances in Oracle cloud.
 They both work from the command line by running the `ansible-playbook` command or when they are imported in Oracle Linux Automation Manager (OLAM).
 Example command line: